gatsbyjs/gatsby/docs/docs/graphql-api.md

 To source data with an existing plugin you have to install all needed packages.
 Furthermore you have to add the plugin to the plugins array in the `gatsby-config` with any optional configurations.
 If you want to source data from the filesystem for use with GraphQL, such as Markdown files, images, and more, refer to the [filesystem data sourcing docs](/docs/sourcing-from-the-filesystem/) and [recipes](/docs/recipes/#5-sourcing-data).

-For instructions on installing plugins from npm, take a look in the instructions in the docs on [using a plugin](/docs/using-a-plugin-in-your-site/).
+For instructions on installing plugins from npm, take a look at the instructions in the docs on [using a plugin](/docs/using-a-plugin-in-your-site/).

 You can also [create custom plugins](/docs/creating-plugins/) to fit your own use cases and pull in data however you want.